xqz-u/bayesianrex/README.md

 ```
 This will by default save Weighs&Biases and TensorBoard logs, checkpoints and final trained model in corresponding folders
 under `assets/`.
+It's possible to encounter an error here, which is that `self.env.reset(seed=seed, options=options)` does not take keyword argument `seed`.
+We do not know how to fix this error, except remove these arguments from the place where it is called (`YOUR-ENV/Lib/site-packages/gymnasium/core.py`, line 414).
+This fixed it for us, but not all of us encountered it, so hopefully you won't have to resort to this hacky fix.

 ## Training the reward embedding model